xyp8023/smarc2/simulation/README.md

 Depending on your goals, either the HDRP or the Standard project, with the Assets module on top is used.
 Check their individual READMEs for details.

+### First time installation
+- Clone SMARCUnityHDRP and/or SMARCUnityStandard (referred to as "**the project**" going forward) and SMARCUnityAssets repositories into the the *same folder*.
+- Open Unity Hub
+  - Add -> Project from disk.
+  - Locate **the project**.
+  - If it tells you "you do not have the right editor version" choose "download".
+  - It will take a bit of time to compile everything for the first time, let it be.
+  - **The project** should now appear in the hub going forward.

+> You can also acquire the latest released binaries from the [releases section of github](https://github.com/smarc-project/smarc2/releases).
+These are usually outdated, but likely more stable.
+If you encounter bugs here, try a cloned version first.

+#### ROS connection
-Both the Standard and HDRP versions use the [ROS-TCP-Endpoint](https://github.com/KKalem/ROS-TCP-Endpoint) package to speak to ROS2.
+- Both the Standard and HDRP versions use the [ROS-TCP-Endpoint](https://github.com/KKalem/ROS-TCP-Endpoint) package to speak to ROS2.
-You can use [this simple script](../scripts/unity_ros_bridge.sh) to run the bridge and then use `rviz2` and `rqt` to check what things look like in ROS.
+  - You can use [this simple script](../scripts/unity_ros_bridge.sh) to run the bridge and then use `rviz2` and `rqt` to check what things look like in ROS.
-The ROS connection is especially useful when you are running headless.
+- The ROS connection is especially useful when you are running headless.

-You can also acquire the latest released binaries from the releases section of github.

-### HDRP
+#### The packages
+**Assets**: Common package that contains all the sensors, prefabs, vehicles, etc.
+Should be imported from the package manager in Unity.
+This is where MOST of the useful things are.

-Uses the High Def.
+**HDRP**: Uses the High Def.
 Render Pipeline to produce some good looking water and realistic waves.
 Runs fast enough for realtime usage while looking pretty.

-### Standard
-Uses the "Unity Standard" trading graphical fidelity for _speed_.
+**Standard**: Uses the "Unity Standard" trading graphical fidelity for _speed_.
 If you need to do some reinforcement learning or similar "try a million times" approaches, this is the way to go.
 This version can also be very easily ran without graphics.
 See the following section.

-### Assets
-Common package that contains all the sensors, prefabs, vehicles, etc.
-Should be imported from the package manager in Unity.

 ### ROS Messages
 These are generated from within the editor:
 - Robotics -> Generate ROS Messages...
 - Fill in the fields in the pop-up
   - Usually you can not generate these INTO the SMARCUnityAssets package, so place the RosMessages folder anywhere for now
-- Cut/Paste the generated RosMessages folder into `SMARCUnityAssets/Runtime/Scripts/ROS/`
+- Cut/Paste the generated RosMessages folder into `SMARCUnityAssets/Runtime/Scripts/VehicleComponents/ROS/Core/RosMessages`

-## Running headless
+### Running headless
 > This was only tested with the Standard setup.

 In general, this will run the sim in the command line: